taeyzzz/vite-react-typescript/README.md

+## Objective
+- learn how to use vite
+- set up with typescript
+- learnt code split

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.